arcaneenergy/godot-multimesh-scatter/README.md

 - `random_rotation`: Rotate each instance by a random amount between. `-random_rotation` and `+random_rotation`.
 - `seed`: A seed to feed for the random number generator.
 - `show_debug_area`: Toggle the visibility of the bounding box area.

+## Notes

+- The sphere placement type takes `placement_size.x` for the radius.
+The y and z values are not used.
+- The sphere placement type behaves more like a capsule shape.
+This means that only the horizontal radius is taken into account when scattering meshes.
+- Scattering occurs automatically in the editor whenever you change a parameter or move the MultiMeshScatter node.
+  In game mode, the scatter occurs once at the beginning of the game.

 ## Links